 What Do Managers Do?

-A manager is an employee of a company or an organization who is bestowed the responsibility of carrying out the four important functions of management – planning, organizing, leading, and controlling.
-Spotting the ‘leading’ clause, you may begin to wonder if all managers are leaders.
+A manager is a member of an organization with the responsibility of carrying out the four important functions of management: planning, organizing, leading, and controlling.
+But are all managers leaders?

-But not all managers are leaders!
-Some managers have poor leadership qualities, and employees follow orders from their managers because they are obligated to do so and not necessarily because they are influenced by the leader.
+Unfortunately, not all managers are leaders.
+Some managers have poor leadership qualities, and employees follow orders from their managers because they are obligated to do so—not necessarily because they are influenced or inspired by the leader.

-The chief focus of a manager is to meet organizational goals and objectives, and typically do not take much else into consideration.
-A manager is held responsible for his actions as well as for the actions of his subordinates.
+Managerial duties are usually a formal part of a job description; subordinates follow as a result of the professional title or designation.
+A manager’s chief focus is to meet organizational goals and objectives; they typically do not take much else into consideration.
+Managers are held responsible for their actions, as well as for the actions of their subordinates.
 With the title comes the authority and the privilege to promote, hire, fire, discipline, or reward employees based on their performance and behavior.